Easy Creamy Balsamic Vinegar Dressing

-Plus, A fresh, homemade batch beats store-bought flavor any day,
+Plus, a fresh, homemade batch beats store-bought flavor any day.

 What Is Balsamic Vinaigrette?